 The ideal situation is that FTP has gone up, weight has gone down and heart rate to produce the same power is lower – but unless you're starting from a fairly low level of fitness it would be incredibly hard to manage all three.

-You FTP will be used to set your training zones.
+Your FTP will be used to set your cycling training zones.

 The exact percentages and training zones vary depending upon the coach that's using them - but in 'Training and Racing with a Power Meter' Allen and Coggan promote those below:

 |2||56-75%||Long, endurance rides|

 |3||76-90%||Tempo rides aimed at improving endurance at high effort|

 |4||91-105%||8-30 mintue intervals focused on improving FTP|

 |7||N/A||Efforts less than 30 seconds, sprinting, neuromuscular power|